aholzinger/snd-hdspe/README.md

 You need to stop all (audio) applications using the snd-hdspm driver before, in particular PulseAudio and the jack audio server.

+If you can build and load the module, but it doesn't work, check the output of `dmesg`.
+E.g., if in the dmesg output there are errors like `snd_hdspe: Unknown symbol snd_rawmidi_receive (err -2)` you have to load the dependencies of our module first.
+In the above case, execute `modprobe snd_usbmidi-lib`.

 When manually inserting a non-signed kernel module like this, you may need to disable secure boot in your systems BIOS.

 See below for how to install the kernel module using DKMS.
 Installing with DKMS